department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ------

-## Headstones for Civil War and Spanish-American War Veterans
+## Headstones and markers for Civil War and Spanish-American War Veterans

-The shape of these headstones and the inscription is in a special, historical style.
+These headstones and markers, and their inscriptions, are in a special, historical style.
 They look different from the traditional, current style.

-**Note:** We sometimes called these pre-World War I headstones.

-### What do Civil War and Spanish-American War headstones look like?
+### What do Civil War and Spanish-American War headstones and markers look like?

 <ul class="usa-accordion">
 <li>